ghowland/ddd/README.md

 "..."
 ```

-After any element, except the first node element, this "..." string can be placed afterwards which means that this last element can be repeated infinitely at this point.
+At the end of a List the"..." string can be placed afterward the last element which means that this last element can be repeated infinitely from here.

 This also covers any sub-elements of the previous element, as they are part of that element's spec.